-We are pleased to report that for FY2021, there were no substantiated complaints concerning breaches of privacy and loss of customer data.
-In addition, the Group was not aware of any non-compliance with the relevant laws and regulations related to customers' privacy, including but not limited to the PDPA.
+We are pleased to report that the Group did not receive any substantiated complaints concerning privacy breaches or data loss In F2022.
+We are also unaware of any incidents of non-compliance with the relevant laws and regulations related to customers' privacy, including but not limited to the PDPA and PIPA.